 You can also do nearly everything you can on your desktop computer when it comes to the library website and catalog!

 The library website is responsive, meaning that it will adapt to the size and shape of whatever browser you are in.
-You might notice certain aspects go away on the mobile site, but the full site is still available to you, including the catalog, blog posts, browse pages, the events calendar, and the E-Library.
+You might notice certain aspects go away on the mobile site, but the full site is still available to you, including the catalog, blog posts, browse pagesopens a new window, the events calendaropens a new window, and the E-Libraryopens a new window.

 When you use the website on a small mobile device, all of the information you need will all be in one scrollable column.
 On the home page, this means everything you see on the desktop site will show up as you see them left to right, straight on down, including the new books carousel.
 You can still view all the same headlines you’d see on a computer, you just have to do a bit more scrolling of both up and down and side to side.